datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 **AwsSecretArn rotation caveat:** rotating the source secret produces a different `run_secret` on the next execution and breaks repeatability of masked output.
 Treat the secret as immutable for the lifetime of any data you want reproducibly masked.

+## TLS verification

+The Lambdas that call the DataMasque API verify the TLS certificate **by default**.
+A DataMasque instance fronted by a self-signed or private CA certificate will fail that verification.
+For those deployments, set the `DatamasqueVerifyTls` stack parameter to `false` (it maps to the `DATAMASQUE_VERIFY_TLS` environment variable on the `DatamasqueRun` and `CheckMaskingRunStatus` Lambdas).

+> **Trade-off:** disabling verification removes protection against
+> man-in-the-middle interception of the DataMasque API traffic, which carries
+> credentials and run secrets.
+Prefer installing a trusted certificate; only set
+> `DatamasqueVerifyTls=false` for known self-signed/private instances on a
+> trusted network path.

+## PreferredAZ

+`PreferredAZ` is optional.
+When omitted, the staging clone is created in the same Availability Zone as the source database (which also minimises data-transfer cost).
+Provide it only to pin the staging clone to a specific AZ.

 ## Network

 The diagram below describes the connectivity between the DataMasque instance, AWS Lambda functions (provisioned by